pdendek/ambrose/README.md

 ## Maven repository

-Ambrose releases can be found on Maven under [com.twitter.ambrose](http://repo1.maven.org/maven2/com/twitter/ambrose).
+An initial Ambrose release will be pushed to Maven Central soon.

 ## How to contribute